TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/01_lesson/lab.md

 If the user asks for integer mode, then print out integers as the result of your division.
 Otherwise print out floating-point values (decimals).

-This is a concept covered in Snap.
-Feel free to research Python3 documentation about division.